-This is a list of all repos your workplace has access to in ClickUp.
-Repos here indicate that members of your workplace have authorized them to be accessed by your entire ClickUp workplace.
+This is a list of all repos your Workspace has access to in ClickUp.
+Repos here indicate that members of your Workspace have authorized them to be accessed by your entire ClickUp Workspace.

-Note: In order to use GitLab repos in ClickUp, they must be added to your ClickUp Workplace Repos.
+Note: In order to use GitLab repos in ClickUp, they must be added to your ClickUp Workspace Repos.

 Repos have been added.
 What next?

-It's time to connect those repos that your workplace has been granted access to with the Spaces that need them.
+It's time to connect those repos that your Workspace has been granted access to with the Spaces that need them.

 According to the image above, the ClickOps Space now has access to the